 Implications of a strong recommendation:

 Patients Clinical Managers/Planners

+The vast majority of persons would agree with the recom- mended action, and only a small proportion would not agree.
 The majority of patients should re- ceive the recommended interven- tion.
 The recommendation can be adopted as health policy in the majority of situations.